MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-whats-new.md

 **Related Documents**

-+ Known issues, bug fixes, and behavior changes in existing features, see the [Release notes for R Server](notes/r-server-notes.md).
++ [Release notes for R Server](notes/r-server-notes.md) contains information about known issues, bug fixes, and behavior changes in existing features.
-+ New feature announcements in Microsoft R Client, see [What's new in R Client](notes/r-client-notes.md).
++ [What's new in R Client](notes/r-client-notes.md) contains information about new features for R Client.
-+ New feature announcements in SQL Server R Services (version 9.0), see [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx).
++ [What's new in SQL Server R Services](https://msdn.microsoft.com/library/mt604847.aspx) contains information about new features for SQL Server R Services (version 9.0).

 ## New and updated packages